-- "Writing User Extensions" This topic describes how to write user written handlers and formatters. - "Example: user written handler" on page 152 This topic gives an example of a user written handler class that writes formatted events to a file. - "Example: user written formatter" on page 164 This topic gives an example of a user written formatter class.
+- "Writing User Extensions" on page 159 This topic describes how to write user written handlers and formatters. - "Example: user written handler" on page 161 This topic gives an example of a user written handler class that writes formatted events to a file.

+• "Example: user written formatter" on page 173 This topic gives an example of a user written formatter class.